FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/helpers/flash-message.rst

     # app/config.yml
     fos_http_cache:
         flash_message:
             name: flashes
             path: /
             host: null
             secure: false
             httpOnly: false

-On client side, you need some javascript code that reads out the flash messages from the cookie and writes them into the DOM, then deletes the cookie to only show the flash message once.
-This could look along these lines:
+On the client side, you need some JavaScript code that reads out the flash messages from the cookie and writes them into the DOM, then deletes the cookie to only show the flash message once.
+Something along these lines:

 .. code-block:: javascript